 The two cousins were now living close to each other with Robert in Woolwich and Frances a few miles along the river towards London in Greenwich.
 Robert was ten years older, so they had little in common except their grandparents, but soon they were to be separated by distance as well as age, as Robert’s father returned to Plymouth to be a foreman at the Plymouth Dockyard.
 His first wife, Ann, had died, but Robert married Elizabeth, an older woman from Stoke Damerel, so it was she who brought Robert (jun) up from the age of twelve, rather than his mother.
 The end of the Napoleonic War had been something of a disaster for Plymouth, because there was much less work for the dockyards and large numbers of workers were made redundant, but Robert was one of the luckier ones, and continued as a foreman.

 There were two sons in the Watson family and Christopher, the elder one, continued the family’s links with the navy by becoming a naval officer; but Robert was destined for a very different career and became an apprentice to Thomas Barnes, a local apothecary in Stoke Damerel.
 Over the next five years Robert took courses in anatomy, physiology, chemistry and the theory of practice of medicine.
 He spent nine months working in the Devonport Dispensary and then in 1827, after Thomas Barnes had given him a testimonial as to his moral character, Robert became qualified to practise.
 Medicine in the early part of the 19th century could be a barbaric profession, and practices such a blood-letting were common.
 Equally the quality of training was very varied, with some apothecary apprentices doing little more than rolling pills.
 Training could be very expensive, so most apprentices were the sons of fairly wealthy men, often apothecaries or doctors themselves; there were probably few sons of foremen.
 It is impossible to tell how good Thomas Barnes was as a teacher, but the courses Robert took suggests that he was competent at least.
-Robert went on to become a surgeon – a number of apothecaries were both – so Thomas may have been a surgeon as well.
+When Thomas Barnes' wife had a child in 1831 he was described as a surgeon, RN; and Robert himself went on to do the same, as a number of apothecaries did.

 Robert may have known some of the surgeons involved in a scandal that surfaced soon after his training ended.
 The church at Stoke Damerel was still in an isolated position in spite of the growing population, and was surrounded by a high wall.
 This made it ideal for body snatchers who disinterred corpses form the graveyard and sold them for medical research.
 In 1830 a gang which had worked there for some time was caught by the parish constable.
 Two complete bodies, many teeth and a quantity of grave clothes were recovered, and the grave robbers were transported to Botany Bay.
 A directory from the same year shows Robert as a surgeon, living at 18 St Aubyn Street, with his father, still a foreman at the dockyard, nearby, but there is no suggestion that he was involved!